Solar Facts and Questions

 2. Your current energy use in kilowatt-hours (kWh)

-3. The climate and amount of sunlight in your area
+3. The climate and amount of sunlight in your local area

 4. The efficiency of the solar panels you’re considering